List of The Dark Tower characters: Eldred Jonas

 The main antagonist of Wizard and Glass, Eldred is a failed gunslinger now in service to the Crimson King.
 He leads a gang called the Big Coffin Hunters.
 Eldred, though in charge of the Red's operations in Mejis, is answerable to George Latigo (one of John Farson's chief lieutenants) and Randall Flagg (at this time known as Walter), Farson's personal wizard.
 Briefly mentioned by Sheb in The Gunslinger.

 Roy Depape

 Arguably the shortest-tempered of the Big Coffin Hunters, Roy Depape's hot-headedness is one of the major catalysts for events in Wizard and Glass; through threatening Sheemie Ruiz following a mishap in the local tavern, Roy sets off a multi-layered Mexican standoff between Roland's original ka-tet and the Big Coffin Hunters.
 Though the situation is initially resolved with diplomacy, the event reveals to Jonas the true nature of Roland and his friends (who were hiding incognito in Mejis under aliases) and blows their cover.
-When the Big Coffin Hunters frame the young Gunslingers for murder he kills mayor Hart Thorin and plants the rook's skull that ties Cuthbert and by extension Roland and Alain to the crime.
-He was killed by Roland when the three young gunslingers attacked Eldred and his thirty men, who were riding to meet George Latigo.
+When the Big Coffin Hunters enact their plan to frame the ka-tet for murder, he kills Mayor Hart Thorin and plants a rook's skull at the scene, an item Cuthbert often showed off before losing it.
+He is killed by Roland when the ka-tet attack Jonas and his detachment of men on their way to meet George Latigo.